parappayo/book-notes/lean-software-development.md

 * Target-Cost Contracts - parties negotiate a split of who bears the cost of running over-budget, a split also applies if the project is under-budget, ie. the vendor gets a bonus; freedom is needed in order for customer requirements to take priority over being on-time and on-budget; encourages reducing scope as the most effective cost control measure; avoids over-specifying scope
 * Target-Schedule Contracts - for when schedule matters more than cost; requires delivering features in priority order, deploying early
 * Technical Qualifiers - captures basic functionality needed to deliver business value; what response time, availability, scalability, and security concerns are relevant to the product
-* Theory Of Constraints - rather than pushing growth, find and remove limits to growth; yesterday's remedial policies may become today's bottlenecks
+* Theory Of Constraints - find and remove limits to growth; optimizations away from the bottleneck are ineffective; yesterday's remedial policies may become today's bottlenecks
-* Theory Of Constraints - recommends focusing on bottlenecks in the organization; optimizations to a non-bottlenecked stream are ineffective
 * Thrashing - occurs when a project responds so rapidly to feedback that no momentum develops in any one direction; a tight feedback loop and flexible priorities help to avoid this
 * Toyota Production System - created by Taiichi Ohno
 * Trunk-Based Development - no release branches, ship latest from master, tight deployment loop